lextudio/sharpsnmp_docs/pro/tutorials/assembly-full-guide.rst

 * SharpSnmpLib.Full.dll
 * SharpSnmpLib.Portable.dll

+For the upcoming 2.0 release, the package contains the following,

+* SharpSnmpPro.Mib.dll
+* SharpSnmpLib.dll
+* SharpSnmpPro.Mib.2.0.0.nupkg

 Supported Platforms
 -------------------
 Unlike the Compiler Pro which requires .NET 4.5 and Windows, this product can be used on multiple platforms,